rparak/PyLib_Industrial_Robotics/README.md

 <img src=https://github.com/rparak/PyLib_Industrial_Robotics/blob/main/images/parametric_curves.png width="800" height="350">
 </p>

-An open-source library of parametric curves interpolation (Bézier, B-Spline) useful for robotics applications, such as path planning, etc. The library provides access to specific classes for working with two types of parametric curves: Bézier curves and B-Spline curves.
+An open-source library for interpolation functions of parametric curves (Bézier, B-Spline) useful for robotics applications, such as path planning, etc. The library provides access to specific classes for working with two types of parametric curves: Bézier curves and B-Spline curves.
 The specific classes focus on the problem of interpolating both two-dimensional and three-dimensional curves from input control points.

 The classes also include the methods to calculate the derivative of the individual curves, arc-length, bounding box, simplification of the curves, and much more.
 The B-Spline interpolation class contains a function to optimize control points using the least squares method.